Escape from the ‘killing fields’

 “I remember once the Channel 7 chopper went overhead and my dad and his friends made us all run away… it was a number of years before my father became relaxed about helicopters,” he said.

-Hap, who now lives in Melbourne’s east and works in employment services, says his parents believe their decision to leave Cambodia was the best they ever made.
+Hap, who now lives in Melbourne’s east and works as a Vocational Counselling and Pathway Specialist, says his parents believe their decision to leave Cambodia was the best they ever made.

 “Coming to Australia was a trip into the unknown for my parents but if we had stayed who knows what would have happened?” he said.